Multipolar exchange interaction and complex order in insulating lanthanides: Intersite interactions

 The intersite interactions are transformed into irreducible tensor form (pseudospin Hamiltonian).
-On each rare-earth ion site, the low-energy states are described by the ground atomic $J$ multiplet states, which is in a good approximation expressed in terms of the ground $LS$-term states:
+On each rare-earth ion site, the low-energy states are described by the ground atomic $J$ multiplet states, which is in a good approximation expressed in terms of the ground $LS$-term states [Eq.
+(11) in the main text]: